phpfui/PHPFUIWebsite/Spatie/GuzzleRateLimiterMiddleware/README.md

 We highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.
 You'll find our address on [our contact page](https://spatie.be/about-us).
 We publish all received postcards on [our virtual postcard wall](https://spatie.be/open-source/postcards).

 ## Installation

+This package requires PHP 8.3 or higher, and Guzzle 6.3, 7 or 8.

 You can install the package via composer: